 For more than twenty years, the MPCA has periodically sampled a small set of depressional wetlands in urban, agricultural, or natural land use settings (see locations at right).
 The agency monitors macroinvertebrates, vegetation, and water chemistry at the sites.
 Any trends that are observed may indicate whether large-scale factors such as changes in climate or atmospheric deposition are broadly affecting Minnesota’s wetlands.

-Citizen wetland monitoring
+Community wetland monitoring

-The Wetland Health Evaluation Program (WHEP) is a citizen volunteer wetland monitoring program adapted from MPCA wetland biological monitoring methods that is focused on educating the public and providing local governments with wetland monitoring results.
+The Wetland Health Evaluation Program (WHEP) is a volunteer wetland monitoring program adapted from MPCA wetland biological monitoring methods that is focused on educating the public and providing local governments with wetland monitoring results.
 WHEP is currently active in Dakota and Hennepin counties, with a number of cities sponsoring local monitoring teams.